Naruto: Characters

 Kishimoto drew inspiration from other shōnen manga while developing characters, aiming for distinctiveness within a Japanese cultural framework.
 Characters were organized into teams to highlight specialized skills and complementary weaknesses.
 While romance was challenging to write, it received greater emphasis in Part II, starting with volume 28.
 Villains were introduced to contrast moral values and highlight ideological conflicts.
 An ellipsis was used to allow younger characters to age and develop strength, as they were initially outmatched by antagonists.

 Setting

-Okayama City served as the basis for Konoha village.
+Okayama City served as the basis for Konoha Village, and Hiroshima's wartime influenced the World War conflicts.

 Kishimoto incorporated the Chinese zodiac tradition, which has a significant history in Japan; the hand signs used in the series derive from this.
 The design of Konoha was conceived spontaneously, drawing from the scenery of Kishimoto's hometown in Okayama.
 The unspecified time period allowed the inclusion of modern elements such as convenience stores, though projectile weapons and vehicles were excluded.